Kignof/JDR/Angel.md

 ## Divine Angel
-Divine Angels, also known as Pure Angels are those with the purest of hearts.
+Divine Angels, also known as Pure Angels are those with the purest of heritages to the ancient angels.
-You fight for what is right and will always try to help those who need it.

 ### Ability Score Increase.
-As a Light Angel you can choose two other scores to increase by 1.
+As a Divine Angel you can choose two other scores to increase by 1.

 ### Cantrip.
 You know one cantrip of your choice from the Warlock Spell List.
 Your Charisma will be the spellcasting ability for it.